This post may contain affiliate links. Learn more.

 - Good for wet and dry use

-- Need to go trim over the longer hair more than once
+- Need to trim over the long hair more than once

 The BG1026/60 is another quality product developed by the team of Philips Norelco.
 While it’s good for overall body grooming, it has what it takes to handle the sensitive, often tricky job of pubic trimming.